 Chief Damola’s daughter

 T’Challa’s functionaries in the US received orders not to tell Ce’athauna Asira Davin of her parentage.
-She was given the African-America-style name Chanté Brown.
+She was given the African-American-style name Chanté Brown.
 Ms. Brown was only vaguely aware that she was of Wakandan descent, never mind a Jabari.

 King T’Challa further ensured that Ce’athauna would become a Dora Milaje upon coming to age.
 As a Dora Milaje (“betrothed to the King”), the Jabari Queen would be part of a cadre of women symbolically wedded to the ruler of Wakanda.
-Thus establishing a bond of marriage between the Wakandan and Jabari tribes.
+Thus establishing a bond of marriage between the Wakandan throne and Jabari tribes.